survivejs-translations/webpack-book-es/manuscript/appendices/01_comparison.md

-# Comparison of Build Tools
+# Comparación de herramientras de Construcción

 Back in the day, it was enough to concatenate scripts together.
 Times have changed, though, and now distributing your JavaScript code can be a complicated endeavor.
 This problem has escalated with the rise of single page applications (SPAs).
 They tend to rely on many hefty libraries.